 4 cups grated carrots (a little less than 2 pounds carrots)

-For the frosting: 1/4 cup (2 oz) unsalted butter, room temperature 1 8-ounce package cream cheese, room temperature
+For the frosting: 1/4 cup (2 ounces) unsalted butter, room temperature 1 8-ounce package cream cheese, room temperature

 1 teaspoon vanilla extract